Liberatii/documentation/_sources/migration/testing/workload_replays.rst.txt

 If the length of a query matches but its order does not then a query is being used without a defined order.
 For many applications this is deliberate and does not affect correctness.
-However, it is possible that the application depends upon Oracle implementation details or "implicit indexes" that are sensitive to changes in the underlying database.
+However, it is possible that the application depends upon Oracle implementation details or :popover:`implicit
+indexes: In Oracle database, implicit indexes are automatically created by the database when certain actions are taken.
+These indexes are created without any direct user intervention or input, and are used to improve performance of common database operations.` that are sensitive to changes in the underlying database.
 Even a minor Oracle upgrade could change the results of these queries.

 Data match